2026 FIBA Under-17 Women's Basketball World Cup

-The 2026 FIBA Under-17 Women's Basketball World Cup will be the eighth edition of the FIBA Under-17 Women's Basketball World Cup, the biennial international women's youth basketball championship contested by the U17 national teams of the member associations of FIBA.
-It will be held in the Czech Republic from 11 to 19 July 2026.
+The 2026 FIBA Under-17 Women's Basketball World Cup was the eighth edition of the FIBA Under-17 Women's Basketball World Cup, the biennial international women's youth basketball championship contested by the U17 national teams of the member associations of FIBA.
+It was held in Czechia from 11 to 19 July 2026.
 To be eligible for this competition, players must be born on or after 1 January 2009.

+The United States won their fourth consecutive and seventh overall titles, after defeating Spain 82–73 in the final.